Leaderboard

 4 points

-I also played college basketball so I love that game too.
+13. I also played college basketball so I love that game too.
 Why not just stay out of the conversation then?
 For someone that doesn't care, you've been pretty outspoken and immersed in the discussion.
 We're having a conversation about national and global appeal of the games, and you chime in that your singular viewing preference is all that matters to you.
 So why even join the conversation?
-Just ignore it.3 points
+Just ignore it.

 3 points